 Charlotte Norris is secretary of the board of the United Way of the Eastern Panhandle, and serves as chair of Burke Street Promise Neighborhood.
 She and her husband, Bill, are active in many civic organizations and are members of Destiny Baptist Church in Martinsburg.

 Ruth Pritchard, is the owner of Smithfield Farm, Smith Meadows Meats, and Smithfield Farm Bed & Breakfast in south Jefferson County.
-Ruth has served as chair of the Grants Committee and in her spare time she enjoys traveling and gardening.
+Ruth serves on the Scholarship Committee and in her spare time she enjoys traveling and gardening.

 Special thanks to our Emeritus Leadership Council directors who, because of term limits, have rotated off the board, but still support the Foundation in a myriad of ways: